 Policymakers have in mind the best interests of the entire enterprise.
-They need a definition of technical debt that is neutral relative to its causes and manifestations, because defining technical debt in terms of what caused it or where it lies in the enterprise could compromise that necessary neutrality.
+They need a definition of technical debt that’s neutral relative to its causes and manifestations.
+Defining technical debt in terms of what caused it or where it lies in the enterprise could compromise that necessary neutrality.

-For example, if enterprise policy assumes that technical debt is something that lies only in software, and if the root causes of some instances of technical debt are new and developing threats in the cybersecurity environment, then enterprise policy vis-à-vis technical debt is likely to be ineffective.
+That neutrality is important because it enables us to recognize technical debt in whatever form it takes.
+For example, suppose enterprise policy assumes that technical debt lies only in software.
+And suppose that the root causes of some instances of technical debt are new threats in the cybersecurity environment that render obsolete our cyberdefenses.
+Then enterprise policy vis-à-vis technical debt is likely to be ineffective.
 It might lead to decision makers focusing too much attention on the software development process and too little attention on the cybersecurity and threat intelligence processes.

-Here’s a cause-neutral and manifestation-neutral definition of technical debt, what I call the policymaker’s definition:
+Here’s a cause-neutral and manifestation-neutral definition of technical debt.
+It’s what I call the policymaker’s definition [Brenner 2017a]:

-Technical debt is any technological element that contributes, through its existence or through its absence, to lower productivity or to a higher probability of defects during development, maintenance, or enhancement efforts, or which depresses velocity in some other way, and which we would therefore like to revise, repair, replace, rewrite, create, or re-engineer for sound engineering reasons.
+Technical debt is any technological element that contributes, through its existence or through its absence, to lower productivity or to a higher probability of defects during development, maintenance, or enhancement efforts, or which depresses velocity in some other way.
+It is therefore something we would like to revise, repair, replace, rewrite, create, or re-engineer for sound engineering reasons.
 It can be found in—or it can be missing from—software, hardware, processes, procedures, practices, or any associated artifact, acquired by the enterprise or created within it.

-Extending the technical debt metaphor just a bit, people often talk about the principal and the interest charges associated with a technical debt, by analogy to the principal and interest charges associated with a financial debt.
+Extending the technical debt metaphor just a bit, people often talk about the principal and the interest charges associated with a technical debt.
+These ideas are analogous to the principal and interest charges associated with a financial debt.
 They’re convenient concepts, but the parallels between finance and technology aren’t real, and that’s where the trouble lies.
 Read more

 The definition above is workable for systems of all kinds.
 Consider two examples of “hardware”:

-But the definition also applies to anything that is manifested in technological forms, including business plans, legislation, procedures, and microprocessor designs—almost anything.
+But the definition also applies to anything that takes a technological form, including business plans, legislation, procedures, and microprocessor designs—almost anything.